 Other great options that cook in less than 20 minutes are Vegan Creamed Spinach, Sautéed Broccolini, 5 Spice Baby Bok Choy, Broiled Parmesan Tomatoes, Sautéed Green Beans, and Rosemary and Garlic Carrots.

-This recipe is so simple and delicious that you should go ahead and run to the store to grab a few salmon fillets.
+This baked salmon with pesto is so simple and delicious that you should go ahead and run to the store to grab a few salmon fillets.
 Or maybe you’re lucky enough to have some in the freezer, and you probably have all the other ingredients in your kitchen.
 Then you’ll have this tasty, rich, and satisfying salmon ready in under 20.

 MORE SALMON RECIPES YOU’LL LOVE: